aitorshuffle/aitorshuffle.github.io/_posts/2017-10-10-iccvw2017-pbdl_paper_accepted.md

 ![Adversarial RGB to hyperspectral image reconstruction]({{ site.url }}/images/advrgb2hs_sample.png)

-Our paper "[Adversarial Networks for Spatial Context-Aware Spectral Image Reconstruction from RGB]({{ site.url }}/publication/2017-07-21-alvarez-gila_adversarial_2017)", has been accepted for oral presentation at the ICCV 2017 Workshop on [Physics-based vision meets deep learning](https://pbdl2017.github.io/), to be held next October 23rd in Venice, Italy.
+Our paper [Adversarial Networks for Spatial Context-Aware Spectral Image Reconstruction from RGB]({{ site.url }}/publication/2017-07-21-alvarez-gila_adversarial_2017), has been accepted for oral presentation at the ICCV 2017 Workshop on [Physics-based vision meets deep learning](https://pbdl2017.github.io/), to be held next October 23rd in Venice, Italy.

 The paper shows how we can use the framework provided by the Generative Adversarial Networks (GANs) in a conditional setting in order to accurately reconstruct a hyperspectral image composed by 31 channels, taking only an RGB image as input.